Hazardous Exposure in the Military

 Other environmental hazards may also be related to military service, such as exposure to excessive heat or cold.

-Berry Law Firm has assisted Veterans since 1965.
+Berry Law has assisted Veterans since 1965.
 We have successfully helped clients obtain millions of dollars in compensation by appealing unjust disability ratings and denials.

 Applying for disability benefits can be confusing.
 A lawyer is not necessary to file for benefits or even to appeal.
 However, an attorney can help you develop a stronger, more complete case.